Jonathan Fischer

-Jonathan Frost Fischer (born 9 November 2001) is a Danish professional football player who plays as a goalkeeper for Ligue 1 club Metz.
+Jonathan Frost Fischer (born 9 November 2001) is a Danish professional football player who plays as a goalkeeper for club Metz.

 Career

 Fischer is a product of the youth academy of the Danish club AB since the age of 13, debuting with them in the Danish 2nd Division in 2019.
 On 27 June 2022, Fischer transferred to Hobro in the Danish 1st Division on a contract until 2025.
 On 10 January 2024, he transferred to the Norwegian club Fredrikstad on a contract until December 2028.
 On 7 December 2024, he started for Fredrikstad in the 2024 Norwegian Football Cup final where they won on penalty shootout.

 On 29 July 2025, Fischer transferred to the French Ligue 1 club Metz on a contract until 2029.

 International career

 Fischer made 2 appearances for the Denmark U19s in 2019.